mrmodori/blob-mini-tools/README.md

 ## Commercial Use

-Blob AI is an open-source project released under the BSD 3-Clause License.
+blob-mini-tools is an open-source project released under the BSD 3-Clause License.
 If you're interested in commercial use, licensing, or collaboration, feel free to reach out.

 ---